ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_eyring13jgr.rst

 Overview
 --------

-This recipe implemented into the ESMValTool to evaluate atmospheric chemistry and the climate impact of stratospheric ozone changes, reproduces selected plots from Eyring et al. (2013).
+This recipe is implemented into the ESMValTool to evaluate atmospheric chemistry and the climate impact of stratospheric ozone changes.
+It reproduces selected plots from Eyring et al. (2013).

 The following plots are reproduced: